automuteus/automuteus/README.md

 Heroku hosting steps are are not yet updated for v3.0+ of AutoMuteUs, and as such is not supported at this time.

+## Old version
+If, for whatever reason, you _really_ want to self host, but also don't want to figure out Docker or use Windows and hate Docker because of it (I don't blame you) you can self host [2.4.3](https://github.com/denverquane/automuteus/releases/tag/2.4.3) instead. **If you are using this method, continue using the newest capture!**

 ## Environment Variables

 ### Required

 - `DISCORD_BOT_TOKEN`: The Bot Token used by the bot to authenticate with Discord.
 - `REDIS_ADDR`: The host and port at which your Redis database instance is accessible.
 Ex: `192.168.1.42:6379`
 - `POSTGRES_ADDR`: Address (host:port) at which Postgres is accessible.
 Used by automuteus to store game statistics.
 - `POSTGRES_USER`: Username for authentication with Postgres.
 - `POSTGRES_PASS`: Password for authentication with Postgres.
 - `GALACTUS_ADDR`: Address at which Galactus is accessible.
 Typically something like `http://localhost:5858` (or see docker-compose.yml)